MolotovCherry/kmagick/README.md

 ## Missing an API Function?

-They're actually not that hard to add!
-If you need one that's missing, go check out the [rust imagemagick bindings crate](https://github.com/nlfiedler/magick-rust) and consider making an issue or sending them a PR.
-It'll make its way downstream to me and I can add it here.
+We're using `magick-rust` for our bindings.
+So, if some API that you need is missing, please make a feature request or send a PR to [magick-rust](https://github.com/nlfiedler/magick-rust) and it'll make its way downstream to me.

 ## Contributions
 Contributions are welcome!
-If you have an improvement, please send a PR or make an issue about it and I'll see what we can do. 😉 If you know Rust, contributions are even more welcome, especially to the [ImageMagick Rust bindings crate](https://github.com/nlfiedler/magick-rust) (because it'll make the functions available downstream for me).
+If you have an improvement, please send a PR or make an issue about it and I'll see what we can do. 😉 If you know Rust, contributions are even more welcome, especially to [magick-rust](https://github.com/nlfiedler/magick-rust) (because it'll make the functions available downstream for me).

 If you want to contribute Rust code to this project, check out the [rust folder](https://github.com/cherryleafroad/kmagick/tree/main/rust) which has directions on how to compile it locally.